-- (i) Importance of off-farm activities and income for the surveyed production systems, except for Guettis site where availability of water for irrigation helped to alleviate the agricultural development constraints. - (ii) The decrease in herd size resulting from land privatisation and rangeland cropping in Centre of the country (Sidi Bouzid, Gafsa).
+- Importance of off-farm activities and income for the surveyed production systems, except for Guettis site where availability of water for irrigation helped to alleviate the agricultural development constraints. - The decrease in herd size resulting from land privatization and rangeland cropping in Center of the country (Sidi Bouzid, Gafsa).
 This decrease has not always been accompanied with greater integration of livestock and crop production.
-Moreover, livestock production systems remain strongly dependent on purchased feed.

-(iii) The collective lands privatisation of the Centre resulted in the intensification of tree planting.
-This development may also have happened before privatisation process because olive tree planting was used as a way of land appropriation.
+Moreover, livestock production systems remain strongly dependent on purchased feed. - The collective lands privatization of the Center resulted in the intensification of tree planting.
+This development may also have happened before privatization process because olive tree planting was used as a way of land appropriation.

-Environmental issues - Management
+Environmental issues - management